RedJocker/42spWebServer/README.md

   - issue is probably on Server.cpp:314 on call to RequestPath.getFilePath returning state set by RequestPath.initRequestPath

+- when uploading multiple files on same request
+  - expected all files to be uploaded
+  - application crashed
+  - issue is related to how operations are managed by EventLoop
+    - currently EventLoop only support one operation per client request

 ## Sprint 1

 - Http
   - file upload
-    - [-] give support for 'Content-Type: multiplart/form-data; boundary ---some-bounderyadfkjla'
+    - [x] give support for 'Content-Type: multiplart/form-data; boundary ---some-bounderyadfkjla'
       - another request body format
       - has a delimiter defined as part of header that delimits body in parts
       - each body part may contain more headers